The Magento production deployment flow helps a store reach maximum performance.

 Run the following command to preprocess and compile DI:

-After compilation completes, we recommend running the following command:
+After compilation completes, confirm that APCu is enabled, then run the following command:

 This command allows Composer to rebuild the mapping to project files so that they load faster.

 Finally, you need to place your store in Production mode.
 Production mode is specifically optimized for maximum performance of your store.
 It also de-activates all developer-specific features.
 This can be done in your